The Barramundi fishing in the Kimberley is the best. Period.

 Along the lower Ord River: Skull Rock, Buttons Crossing and Mambi Island.

-Several sites along the King River, Pentecost Crossing (and of course the gulf itself and any of the creek or river mouths there, but you would need a bit more than a dinghy to get there).
+Several sites along the King River, Pentecost Crossing.
+And of course the gulf itself and any of the creek or river mouths there, but you need a bit more than a dinghy to get there!

 Other than that: Kalumburu and anywhere on the coast if you can get to it.